leylahviolet/ComfyUI-Violet-Tools/README.md

     ├── negative_defaults.yaml # Default negative prompts
     ├── poses.yaml             # Pose and position options
     └── qualities.yaml         # Quality tags and styles

+Persona files you create are stored alongside your ComfyUI workflow execution directory (or the configured persona storage path if overridden).
+They are plain YAML—feel free to version-control curated personas.
 ```

 ## Configuration